How to Use Dimers Live Now

-Live Now allows you to keep track of all your action, with in-play probabilities and play-by-play commentary for every game giving you the best tools for your live betting needs.
+Live Now at Dimers.com enables you to keep track of all the sports action with live scores and live win probabilities, giving you the best tools for your live betting needs.

 How are in-play probabilities calculated during a live game?

 In-play probabilities are statistical metrics that project the likelihood of a bet winning at any given point by simulating the remainder of the game.
 Cool, huh?!

 Our predictive analytics model assesses the performance of teams and players in the same situation and the current state of the particular game, and updates in real time following every play.